logo

 CurrGradesInput

-Once the user clicks on the Submit button, the report will run based on the SQL built for the report.
-A page will come up displaying the results:
+Once the user clicks on the Submit button, the report will run based on the SQL query and a page will come up displaying the results:

 CurrGradesOutput